 Their first NCAA championship run was capped off with a win over La Salle.
-Bill Russell was named tournament’s most valuable player, while Jones earned a spot on the all-tournament team, after dropping game-high 24 points in the finals.
+Bill Russell was named the tournament’s most valuable player, while Jones earned a spot on the all-tournament team after dropping game-high 24 points in the finals.
 The Dons posted a 29-0 record on their way to a second consecutive NCAA championship, with Russell recording a monstrous 26-27 double-double in the title game against Iowa.
-Russell and Jones made the All-WCC Team, with Russ being named to the all-tournament team.
+Russell and Jones made the All-WCC Team, with Russ named to the all-tournament team.

 The duo made the USA team in the 1956 Olympics in Melbourn, Australia, with Russell being the team captain.
 The USA had the unbeaten 8-0 run, winning another gold medal after beating the Soviet Union in finals once again, behind Jones’s and Russels’s combined efforts of 29 points.

 Their joint championship run continued in the NBA, as they were both drafted by the Boston Celtics.
-Russell became NBA’s greatest winner, lifting the trophy 11 times in his 13 years in the NBA.
+Russell became NBA’s most outstanding winner, lifting the trophy 11 times in his 13 years in the NBA.
 K.C.
 Jones wasn’t as big of a contributor during that historic run but did become an eight-time NBA champ, eventually being inducted to the Hall of Fame.

-Jerry’s 12 years in the NBA were capped off with him winning his first and only NBA championship with the New York Knicks in 1973.
+Jerry’s 12 years in the NBA were capped off with winning his first and only NBA championship with the New York Knicks in 1973.
 It was his penultimate season in the league, so he didn’t play a key role in their run for the title.
-However, it was enough to place him on this unique list of players to win a championship on three different levels.
+However, it was enough to place him on this impressive list of players to win a championship on three different levels.

 Quinn Buckner may be the least known individual in this group of players.
 He didn’t have an elite career on any of the three levels but still managed to win all three.

-His Indiana University Hoosiers had the historic title run at the collegiate level, after going undefeated in the 1976 NCAA tournament.
+His Indiana University Hoosiers had the historic title run at the collegiate level after going undefeated in the 1976 NCAA tournament.
 Buckner put his imprint on Indiana’s balanced scoring performance, ensuring himself an NCAA ring, opening the door to the NBA.

 Before heading to the Association, Buckner received the honor of playing for the 1976 U.S. Olympics team.
-He became the part of a gold-winning group in Montreal, being the USA’s fifth-leading scorer, having a solid all-around tournament.
+He became part of a gold-winning group in Montreal, the USA’s fifth-leading scorer, having a solid all-around tournament.

-Buckner’s NBA journey peaked in 1984, with him winning his sole NBA championship.
+Buckner’s NBA journey peaked in 1984, with him winning his only NBA championship.
 Quinn provided a solid backup option for the C’s at the point guard position.
 He retired after two years, concluding a very successful basketball career on every stage.